MaterializeInc/materialize/doc/user/content/sql/tail.md

-By default, a `TAIL` begins by emitting a snapshot of the tailed relation, which consists of a series of updates describing the contents of the relation at its [`AS OF`](/sql/as-of) timestamp.
+By default, a `TAIL` begins by emitting a snapshot of the tailed relation, which consists of a series of updates describing the contents of the relation at its initial timestamp.
 After the snapshot, `TAIL` emits further updates as they occur.

-For updates in the snapshot, the `mz_timestamp` field will be fast-forwarded to the `AS OF` timestamp.
-For example, `TAIL ...
-AS OF 21` would present an insert that occurred at time 15 as if it occurred at time 21.
+For updates in the snapshot, the `mz_timestamp` field will be fast-forwarded to the initial timestamp.
+For example, an insert that occurred before the `TAIL` began would appear in the snapshot.

-To see only updates after the `AS OF` timestamp, specify `WITH (SNAPSHOT = false)`.
+To see only updates after the initial timestamp, specify `WITH (SNAPSHOT = false)`.

 ### `PROGRESS`